henrythebuilder/dcm_dict/README.md

 **DcmDict** is a Ruby gem (*dcm\_dict*) to handle in a simple way the Data defined within the [DICOM(r)][1] Standard such as DICOM Data Elements or DICOM Unique Identifiers.

 # Why *DcmDict*
-With the 2014 realease DICOM documents are available in different format including one particularly interesting, the *DocBook* XML version.
+With the latest releases of this year (2014) DICOM documents are available in different format including one particularly interesting, the *DocBook* XML version.
 As written by D. Clunie on [its web site][2]:
 > "... other formats (such as DocBook, HTML, Word and ODT) are also made available for the convenience of implementors who may need to extract machine-readable content, ..."